kicker22004/Dexcom-G6-Mag-Recharge/README.md

 - My reflow station was cheap (858D+ 220V Hot Air Soldering ReWork Station)

 ### A Stencil for the pcb!!, not required but super useful!
+I ordered mine with the pcb from Jlcpcb.com

 - A Digital Microscope.
 Mine was also cheap (Andonstar ADSM302)